-Due to the ongoing COVID-19 pandemic, Conservation Strategy Fund will be transforming our annual international course into an interactive, distance-learning format so we can reach even more participants in more places.
-Join experienced professors, fellow environmental professionals, and special speakers for a two-week virtual and online course that includes recorded presentations, live interactive sessions, small group discussions, and on-demand resources.
+Due to the ongoing COVID-19 pandemic, Conservation Strategy Fund is transforming our annual international course into an interactive, distance-learning format so we can reach even more participants in more places.
+Participants will join experienced professors, fellow environmental professionals, and special speakers for a two-week virtual and online course that includes recorded presentations, live interactive sessions, small group discussions, and on-demand resources.

 TRANSFORM YOUR WORK AND CREATE A BIGGER IMPACT